BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/editors.vega-lite.min.json" >}}

 VSCode is surprisingly popular!
-We didn't previously have a question like this but I would have expected to see atom at the top, followed by one of Vim or Emacs.
+We didn't previously have a question like this but I would have expected to see Atom at the top, followed by one of Vim or Emacs.
 That *nearly* happened here, but I was really surprised to see Atom a third place!

 One editor (which fell of the list as fewer than 1% of people answered it) was [Kakoune](https://kakoune.org/)—I was curious so I wrote part of this post in it.